Are you looking for the best call to action examples that will inspire your customers to take action?

 The Importance of a Good Call to Action

-You may not believe it, but your call to action is an essential factor for your bottom line.
-In fact, a well-worded call to action may just be the difference between your business thriving or your business tanking.
+You may not believe it, but your call to action is essential for your bottom line.
+A well-worded call to action may be the difference between your business thriving and tanking.

 And no, that’s not an exaggeration.
 Protocol 80 sourced the following statistics to show the value of CTAs:

-Needless to say, this small aspect of your marketing strategy can lead to some significant changes.
-That’s why you need to be extra particular about how you present your call to action to your customer.
+This small aspect of your marketing strategy can lead to some significant changes.
+That’s why you must be extra particular about presenting your call to action to your customer.

 Otherwise, you risk leaving unnecessary conversions and profits on the table.
-So let’s check out some of the best practices and call to action examples for creating highly clickable CTAs.
+So let’s check out some best practices and call to action examples for creating highly clickable CTAs.

-How to Write an Irresistible Call to Action
+How To Write a Call to Action That Converts

 Creating the perfect call to action can be tricky.
-The goal is to ask your audience to do something without coming off too pushy, which can be a difficult line to walk.
+The goal is to ask your audience to do something without coming off too pushy, which can be a tricky line to walk.

-Plus, the language you use to craft your call to action changes depending on your audience.
+Plus, your language to craft your call to action changes depending on your audience.
 That means there’s no “one-size-fits-all” solution to creating a solid call to action.
-However, there are some general guidelines that are always true.
+However, some general guidelines are always true.

 Here are a few of the most important tips in that article, along with a few new ideas to make your CTA extra clickable.